Structure of sets which are well approximated by zero sets of harmonic polynomials: Growth estimates for harmonic polynomials

 \begin{definition} Let $f \in H^1_{\mathrm{loc}}(\mathbb R^n)$ and let $x_0\in \Sigma_f=\{x\in\RR^n:f(x)=0\}$.
 For all $r>0$, define the quantities $H(r,x_0,f)$ and $D(r,x_0,f)$ by Then the \emph{frequency function} $N(r,x_0,f)$ is defined by

 \end{definition}

 Almgren introduced the frequency function in \cite{almgren}.
-When $f$ is harmonic, Almgren proved that $N(r, x_0, f)$ is absolutely continuous in $r$ and monotonically decreasing as $r\downarrow 0$.
-Moreover, in this case, $N(0, x_0, f):=\lim_{r\downarrow 0} N(r,x_0,f)$ is an integer and is the order to which $f$ vanishes at $x_0$.
-In addition, when $f$ is harmonic, Integrating \eqref{logderofH} and invoking the monotonicity of $N(r,x_0,f)$ in $r$, one can prove the following doubling property.
+It is a simple matter to show that for any harmonic polynomial $p$, the frequency function $N(r,x_0,p)\equiv \deg p$.
+When $f$ is any harmonic function, not necessarily a polynomial, Almgren proved that $N(r, x_0, f)$ is absolutely continuous in $r$ and monotonically decreasing as $r\downarrow 0$, and moreover, $\lim_{r\downarrow 0} N(r,x_0,f)$ is the order to which $f$ vanishes at $x_0$.
+It can also be verified that Integrating \eqref{logderofH} and invoking the monotonicity of $N(r,x_0,f)$ in $r$, one can prove the following doubling property.
 For a proof of Lemma \ref{l:doublinglemma}, see e.g.~ \cite[Corollary 1.5]{hannotes}; the result is stated there with $x_0 = 0$ and $R =1$, but the general case readily follows by observing that $N(R, x_0, f) = N(1, 0, g)$, where $g(x)=f(x_0+Rx)/R$.

 \begin{lemma} If $f$ is a harmonic function on $B(x_0,R)$, then for all $r\in(0,R/2)$,

 \end{lemma}